coecms/bash_tutorial/vars_and_loops.md

 ## Greet me

-For starters, we want the computer to greet me.
+For starters, we want the computer to greet us.
 We can do something like this:

 ```
 $ echo Hello Derrial